tmolteno/TART/web-app/README.md

 ```

 ## Development server
-Run `npm run ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 <br/><br/>
 Note: when running in development mode, all API requests will be made to `http://tart2-raspberry/api/v1`.